WASdev/sample.rtcomm.mobile/README.md

     **Note:  The simulators do not seem to work.**

   7) Configure and run the sample application:

    1. Go to Settings tab and make sure "MQTT server" host and "MQTT server" port match the MQTT server your Liberty Server is using.
-    2. Topic should be the same for all users who wants to share AV and match your Liberty Server.
+    2. Topic should be the same for all users who wants to share AV and match your Liberty Server.(What you replaced in <SOMEUNIQUESTRING> above.
     3. In "My UserID" put the user name you want to register with.
    4. Go to the Status tab and press "Register" button.
   5. When you want to make a call, go to the "Video" Tab and press the Call button.
 A list of other users on the system should be displayed.
 Select one and a call should start.

 #References
 **IONIC**